 How do universities work to improve their financial aid programs?

-Over time, a lot of institutions have reevaluated their financial aid programs and offerings to make sure highly qualified students of all income levels have the opportunity to go to college.
-Some schools have a student pay a certain percentage of tuition based on his or her family’s level of income.
-Other schools may give a student grants instead of need-based loans, depending on family income.
-Some schools focus on a student’s EFC, trying to minimize the family’s EFC on the front end to lower the total cost of attendance.
+Over time, many institutions have re-evaluated their financial aid programs to ensure that highly qualified students from all income levels have the opportunity to attend college.
+Some schools implement a model where students pay a certain percentage of tuition based on their family's income, often referred to as income-based or sliding-scale tuition.
+Other institutions may prioritize providing grants instead of need-based loans, depending on family income, to minimize student debt.
+Additionally, some schools focus on the SAI in their financial aid packaging, using it to determine how to best meet a student’s financial need and potentially lower the total cost of attendance.

 Related: List: Expensive Colleges That Can Be Affordable